arc80/plywood/repos/plywood/docs/Developing/NewModules.md

 If the first argument is `Visibility::Public`, the include directory will be inherited by every target that depends on this one.
 If it's `Visibility::Private`, the include directory won't be inherited.

-The second argument is a relative path that's interpreted relative to the directory containing the `Instantiators.inl` file itself.
+The second argument is a relative path that's interpreted relative to the directory containing the `.modules.cpp` file itself.
 Always use forward slashes `/` in the relative path even if the host machine is running Windows.

 ### [Adding dependencies on other targets](#adding-dependencies-on-other-targets)